JeffCohen/week7-1/notes-heroku.md

 end
 ```

-The Gemfile we use in class has already been updated for you.

 **Step 2: Bundle without Production gems**

 You do not need to install the actual production gems on your machine, and the pg gem in particular can be